This page in Swedish

 Machine learning – An important subfield of AI.
 Systems that get better at a given task as the amount of experience and data increases.

-Neural network – A structure for programming software that is loosely based on the biological neural networks found in our brains.
+Neural network – A tool for solving machine learning problems.
+It is a structure for training a model that is loosely based on the biological neural networks found in our brains.

 Deep learning – An important subfield of machine learning.
-In deep learning, there is a neural network containing multiple layers of neurons (non-deep learning involves neural networks with only one layer of neurons).
+In deep learning, there is a neural network containing many layers of neurons (non-deep learning involves neural networks with only one or a small number of layers of neurons).

 Bias – A distortion or skew in the calculation or interpretation of the available information.